Dear Girl Scouts,

 about 8-oz semisweet chocolate

 In a small bowl, whisk together peanut butter, confectioners’ sugar, salt and vanilla.
 When the mixture has come together, heat it in the microwave (again in short intervals, stirring frequently), until it is very, very soft.
-Working carefully with the hot filling, transfer it to a pastry bag (or plastic bag with the tip cut off) and pipe a generous dome of the filling into each cookie’s “thumbprint”.
+Working carefully with the hot filling, transfer it to a pastry bag (or plastic bag with the tip cut off) and pipe a generous dome of the filling into each cookie’s “thumbprint”.1 1/2 cups creamy peanut butter (natural or regular)

 Chill cookies with filling for 20-30 minutes, or until the peanut butter is firm.